Photographer: sota

 Iriomote Cat Distribution, Habitat, and Ecology

-The Iriomote Cat appears to be a primarily terrestrial species of wildcat.
-It will, however, climb trees, and even swim.
-It is also nocturnal in nature, with the primary period of activity being during the twilight period.
+Unlike most related species around the world, the Iriomote Cat appears to be a primarily terrestrial type of wildcat.
+It does, however, climb trees, and even swim when necessary.
+The feline also evolved as nocturnal in nature, with the primary period of activity being during the twilight period.

-During the day, the wildcat prefers to remain in caves or hollow trees.
-As with most related species, it marks its territory.
+During the day, the wildcat prefers to remain in local caves or occasionally hollow trees.
+As with most related species, it also marks its territory.
+It’s also entirely carnivorous in its eating habits.
+That diet primarily consists of small varieties of birds, reptiles, fish, amphibians, and crustaceans.

 Species Sharing Its Range